 The breed was first introduced to the U.S. in the 1970s as part of a scientific study to evaluate LGD and the guarding ability of several different breeds.

-The purpose was to find a way to protect livestock without using lethal methods to do so.
+The purpose was to find a way to protect livestock without using lethal methods.
 This study was as a result of the U.S. government’s restrictions on the use of substances to kill predators and the inability of techniques of the time to provide adequate protection to livestock.

 Today, these dogs are found in many countries including the U.S., Canada, Australia and of course, Italy doing the same job that they have done for 2000 years.